 Field-hunting tip

-Look in hydrothermal veins in manganese deposits country — that is the host setting where manganvesuvianite typically forms.
+Look in hydrothermal veins in manganese deposits country, the host setting where manganvesuvianite typically forms.
 If you start seeing calcite, hausmannite, bultfonteinite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.